sacms/File-Host/README.md

 # File-Host

-It's File Protector PHP Script maked by Shakib Ahmed
+This is file direct downloader PHP Script

 # Futures